 Whether you’re travelling as a family, couple or with a group of friends, it’s the perfect place to disconnect from the modern world and immerse yourself in a tropical adventure like no other.

-Here are our 9 ‘must dos’ when adventuring to the Daintree.
+Here are our 9 ‘must dos’ when adventuring to Daintree National Park (CYPAL).

 1. Mount Alexandra lookout

 View from Mount Alexandra lookout | © Queensland Government

 Cross the Daintree River via the car ferry and you’re on your way!
 First stop is Walu Wugirriga (Mount Alexandra lookout), about 8km north of the river.
 Pull into the car park and gaze over the stunning scene laid out below.
 The mighty Daintree River winds across the coastal lowlands and, fringed by mangrove forests, spills into the Coral Sea, where Snapper Island and Low Isles float in the distance.
 Capture your best picture postcard views here.
 Allow 10min.

 Get set for your first taste of lush Daintree rainforest!
 Jindalba (‘foot of the mountain’) is 8km along the road from the lookout.
 Take your time to wander along this 650m return low-level boardwalk winding through rainforest that cloaks the foothills of Mount Alexandra.
 Gaze up into the canopy and peer into the leaf litter on the forest floor.
 What will you see?
 A buff-breasted paradise kingfisher flitting through the forest or a lizard basking in the sun?
 Rest a while in the pleasantly-shady picnic area before continuing your adventure.
 Allow 45min.

 Daintree Discovery Centre | © Tourism and Events Queensland